Undocumented Students Thrive at Northeastern

 Northeastern has made a University-wide decision to take a stand in support of undocumented students and to reaffirm our institutional commitment to social justice.
 (The video above features Yadira Alonzo, winner of the 2018 Future Alumni Leader Award.)
 Our ongoing changes and updates in policies strive to provide an equitable learning experience for all Northeastern students.

-APPLYING TO NORTHEASTERN
+APPLYING TO NORTHEASTERN illinois university

-Northeastern has made changes to both the paper and the online versions of the admissions application to make it easier for undocumented students to complete.
-Also, whether you are a first-year, transfer, or graduate student, all undocumented students who are admitted to NEIU must complete this affidavit and official high school transcripts to determine in-state tuition eligibility.
-Visit the Admissions page for more information.
+Northeastern has made changes to the admissions application to make it easier for undocumented students to complete.
+Also, whether you are a first-year, transfer or graduate student, all undocumented students who are admitted to Northeastern must complete and submit this affidavit and official high school transcripts or GED equivalent to determine in-state tuition eligibility.

 FINANCIAL RESOURCES

-NEIU strives to offer a quality and affordable education for all students.
+Northeastern Illinois University strives to offer a quality and affordable education for all students.
 All our talent, merit, and foundation scholarships are open to undocumented students.

 The Alternative Application for Illinois Financial Aid provides a pathway for these qualified students to apply for Monetary Award Program (MAP) grants, the state's largest need-based grant program for low-income college students.
 Students who meet the criteria, should apply for the Alternative App - RISE Act every year.